sean5446/slay/README.md

 - Tests are in `./test`
 - Helper script `./make_users.py` makes a few test users
 - Reminder is a placeholder to send reminder emails when players haven't made a move

+## Tests
+From source root: `python3 -m unittest discover test` Where `test` is the folder with the tests